hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 ## U﻿nderstand the architecture first

  The Workshops-on-Demand concept is fairly simple.
-The following picture gives you a general idea of how the process works
+The following picture gives you a general idea of how the process works.

 ![Workshops-on-Demand Concepts 1](/img/howto-wod-6.png "Workshops-on-Demand Concepts 10000 feet view")